-Organic gardening supplies are basically the same as regular gardening supplies: tillers, Spade or Shovel, forks, chipping hoe, rake, wheelbarrow, hand pruners and pruning saws, shredders, and composters.
+Organic gardening supplies are basically the same as regular gardening supplies.
+Ths list includes tillers, spade or shovel, forks, chipping hoes, rakes, a wheelbarrow, hand pruners and pruning saws, shredders, and composters.
 We can't forget the major part of organic gardening supplies is the organic fertilizer itself.

-The Best Fertilizers, Best Fertilizers For Lawn, And The Best Fertilizers For Grass
+The Best Fertilizers, Best Fertilizers For Lawn, And Best Fertilizers For Grass

 When you have decided to use organic fertilizer you realize there are many choices, depending on your soil and the nature of your crop or planting.